Best tools for Local AI Workflows

 Self-evolving local computer agent with a reusable skill tree

-GenericAgent is a minimal, self-evolving autonomous agent in roughly 3K lines of Python that gives LLMs system-level control of a local computer.
-It writes files, runs shell commands, and browses the web, but its defining feature is skill crystallization: successful task runs are saved as reusable skills inside a growing skill tree that cuts token cost on repeats.
+GenericAgent is a minimal, self-evolving autonomous agent from a 3.3K-line seed and ~3K core loop that gives LLMs system-level control of a local computer.
+It writes files, runs shell commands, browses the web, and uses keyboard/mouse/screen/mobile tools, while skill crystallization saves successful runs into a reusable skill tree that cuts token cost on repeats.

 Wafer-scale inference at thousands of tokens per second